yungRoz/unix-programs/README.md

 ### Adventure

 A game written in C!
-One of the programs generates a bunch of room files and containing information possible connections to other rooms.
+One of the programs generates a bunch of room files containing information about possible connections to other rooms.
 The other program enables a player to navigate via the information in the files and try to find the "END" room.
 Super fun! :)